Do-It-Yourself Safety Perception Survey: Nine Step Process

 If your industry contains a number of people of different cultures, races and religions, it may be useful to use a database that can translate your survey into their native language.
 This will ensure they have full understanding of each of each survey statement.
 The downside of this is that someone is then needed to interpret the comments that may be written in another language.
 Alternatively, one could employ a translator.
 We have made use of a plug in program from Google that gives us the ability to translate the survey into over 100 different languages.

 Step 6 ANALYZE

-Once all of the surveys responses are in it is time to analyze the data.
+Once all of the surveys responses are in, it is time to analyze the data.
 Your analysis will help shape the future of the program going forward so it is important you take the time to assess what the data is telling you.
-This is when you will happy that you selected a database that will provide you with the reports needed to conduct a proper analysis.
+This is when you will be happy that you selected a database that can provide you with the reports needed to conduct a proper analysis.
 Data analysis is not an easy job.
 It is not possible to cover all aspects of the analysis process here in this summary article but here are some tips to get you started.